discordjs/guide/guide/creating-your-bot/command-handling.md

 });
 ```

 First, fetch the command in the Collection with that name and assign it to the variable `command`.
-If the command doesn't exist, it will return `undefined` and you exit early with `return`.
+If the command doesn't exist, it will return `undefined`, so exit early with `return`.
 If it does exist, call the command's `.execute()` method, and pass in the `interaction` variable as its argument.
 In case something goes wrong, log the error and report back to the member to let them know.

 And that's it!
 Whenever you want to add a new command, make a new file in your `commands` directory, name it the same as the slash command, and then do what you did for the other commands.
 Remember to run `node deploy-commands.js` to register your commands!